liberu-ecommerce/ecommerce-old/README.md

 8. For certain configurations, you may need to set up sanctum stateful domains and session domain in the `.env` file.
 Additionally, add your domains to the `config/cors.php` file.

-9. Lastly, follow the installation steps for the client side by visiting the link provided: https://github.com/liberu-ui/genealogy.
+9. Lastly, follow the installation steps for the client side by visiting the link provided: https://github.com/liberu-ui/ecommerce.

 10. Launch the site and log into the project using the following credentials:

-User: `admin@familytree365.com`
+User: `admin@liberu.co.uk`
 Password: `password`